Table of Contents

 The Importance of Women’s Rehab

-Though men are more likely to struggle with drug or substance addiction, women are more likely to transition from drug use to addiction.
+Though men are more likely to struggle with drug or substance addiction, women are more likely to transition from drug use to addiction and often left with less time to cope, face addiction differently than their gender-specific counterparts.
 Likewise, self-medication is more prevalent in women than it is in men.
-Women attending a women’s rehab center are more likely to experience physical problems dealing with the pancreas and liver.
+Women attending a women’s treatment center are more likely to experience physical problems dealing with the pancreas and liver.

 Women have specific needs when attempting to overcome any substance use habits.
 Females are more known to become addicted faster than men though addiction occurs less often among men.